earle/mire/README.md

 Then do `lein run` inside the Mire directory to launch the Mire server.
 Then players can connect by telnetting to port 3333.

+## Design

+Rooms and Items are defined in files in `resources`.
+Rooms are loaded into the `@rooms/rooms` reference.
+Items are loaded into `@items/all-items` and individual instances of items are cloned into `@items/items`.

 ## Commands

 In game commands are defined in `resources/commands` with each command having